 Jazz, stop pushing all the buttons in the elevator!

-Okay, maybe actual robots would be impractical.
+Okay, actual robots might be impractical.
 Spark Bots, on the other hand, are the way to create machine accounts that can automate routine tasks and inject contextual content into meetings and group conversations.

 Bots differ from Integrations in that they appear as their own users and post content on their own behalf.
-In group rooms, Bots are listed as People and are in many ways just like regular users.
+In group rooms, Bots look like People and are, in many ways, just like regular users.